parthkhedekar/Notes/Java/ExecutionFlowOOPs.md

 	4. Hierarchy
 		a. it justs represents code reusability
 		b. it is further subdivided in:
+			i.
+Association (Having Has - A Relationship)
+				a.
+			ii.
+Inheritence (Having Is - A Relationship)
 #### Minor Pillars :
 	1. Typing / Polymorphism
 	2. Concurrency